Trunk Pitch Oscillations for Energy Trade-offs in Bipedal Running Birds and Robots: Introduction

 The spring-loaded inverted pendulum (SLIP) model can predict fundamental characteristics of running motion for animals with varying morphologies.
-It is therefore well suited to investigate both humans and avians \cite{Blickhan_1989}.
+Its simplicity and its prediction capabilities make the model well suited to investigate both humans and avians \cite{Blickhan_1989}.
 The model consists of a point-mass body attached to a massless and springy leg.
 The SLIP can be extended with a rigid trunk (\TSLIP), which is actuated by a torque at the hip \cite{Andrada_2014}.
+One method to select the hip torque is based on the \VP concept, where the ground reaction forces are redirected to intersect at a virtual point.
+The \GRF intersecting at a point bounds the moment \GRF creates around the \CoM.
+Therefore, some research considers the \VP as a pivot point that assists postural stability, and implement the \VP as a control target in both avian and human \TSLIP models \cite{Andrada_2014,Maus_2010,Sharbafi_2017_Book}.

+The \VP can also be regarded as a method to generate trunk oscillations with different magnitudes and directions, which is shown in~\cite{Drama_2019} for the human morphology.
+The relative position of the \VP with respect to the axis passing through the \CoM and foot determines the direction of the trunk rotation.
+The trunk rotates backward during the stance phase if the the \VP is { above} (\VPa) the \CoM-foot axis, whereas it rotates forward if \VP is { below} (\VPb)~\cite{Drama_2019}.
+The distance between the \VP~and~\CoM determines the magnitude of the trunk oscillations.
+As a consequence of the direct mapping between \VP location and trunk oscillations, there is no need to adjust the control gains when the operating point of the gait changes.
+Hence,~the framework allows creating a variety of trunk oscillations across a range of speeds in a systematic and comparable manner.

+Another advantage of the \VP framework is that it generates feasible hip torque profiles.
+The \VP concept creates a coupling between the magnitudes of the hip torque and leg force.
+Consequently, the hip torque profile inherits the continuity and smoothness properties of the leg force profile.
+It makes the \VP framework well suited for investigating the role of the hip torque in generating trunk motions.

-One method to determine the hip torque is based on the \VP concept, where the ground reaction forces are redirected to intersect at a point { above} the \CoM (\VPa).
-A \VPa has been observed experimentally in chicken running \cite{Maus_2010} and in quail walking and running \cite{Andrada_2014, Blickhan_2015}.
-Some research considers the \VP as a pivot point, which provides postural stability.
-In this context, \VP is implemented as a control target to maintain trunk stability in both avian and human \TSLIP models \cite{Andrada_2014,Maus_2010,Sharbafi_2017_Book}.
-A \VPa in the human \TSLIP model on the other hand, leads to the backward (anteroposterior) trunk motion during the stance phase \cite{Maus_2008}, which is not consistent with the oscillation direction observed in human running \cite{Thorstensson_1984}.
-It is shown in \cite{Drama_2019} that placing the \VP {\text{ }below} the \CoM (\VPb) generates the forward (posteroanterior) trunk motion that is consistent with the experiments.
-In this paper, we inquire whether a similar relation exists for the avian morphology.
+The prospect of using the \VP framework for the pronograde trunk is motivated by the avian gait measurements.
+A \VPa is observed in the running gait of chickens \cite{Maus_2010}, and in walking and running gait of quails \cite{Andrada_2014, Blickhan_2015}.
+Inspired by these observations, the \VP is implemented for the pronograde \TSLIP model \cite{Andrada_2014}.
+What is missing is the relation of the \VP to the trunk oscillations for the avian morphology.
+It is shown that a \VPa in the \TSLIP framework produces backward trunk motion, which is the opposite of what is observed in human running \cite{Drama_2019}.
+Instead, a \VPb provides the matching forwards trunk rotation in the human model.
+Here, we inquire what relation exists for the avian morphology.